c-birdsey/living-machine/README.md

 # Living Machine
 ## About
 Personal repo with all steps for configuring a new machine.
-A developing and living document with step-by-step directions for seamless and easy transitions.
+A developing and living document with step-by-step directions for seamless and easy transitions, a checklist of sorts

 ## Apps
 ### OS